 Note that in this version, it is Abraham who starts the fire to burn the idols.
 Abraham himself is not thrown into the fire, and Haran runs into the flames voluntarily, trying to save the idols, and is burned alive.
 The basic idea that Haran died by fire in Abraham's Chaldean homeland while Abraham was opposing idolatry and destroying the local idols is all there, but the central details of the Midrash Rabbah/Quranic version of the story are not only absent but are actually contradicted.

 But where did this idea come from at all?
 The answer lies in the languages.
-Hebrew has no vowels, and for most of the history of ancient Hebrew writing, there was no system in use for indicating vowel sounds in words.3 To give an example what this might be like in English, if you came across a word written "rd," the word could be "red," "rod," "read," "rode," "rodeo" etc. Only through the context could you know which word was intended by the author.
+Hebrew has no vowels, and for most of the history of ancient Hebrew writing, there was no system in use for indicating vowel sounds in words.3 To give an example of what this might be like in English, if you came across a word written "rd," the word could be "red," "rod," "read," "rode," "rodeo" etc. Only through the context could you know which word was intended by the author.
 In most cases, this is less of a problem than it seems.
 Generally speaking, the context rules out most or all of your options, and it is quite clear which word the letters represent.
 Once in a while, however, this led to very interesting interpretations by the ancient Aramaic (and Greek) translators and interpreters.
-This was especially true when it comes to names of places, which often get mistranslated as words rather than proper names, sometimes changing the meaning of the sentence entirely.
+This was especially true when it comes to names of places, which often get mistranslated or creatively reinterpreted as words rather than proper names, sometimes changing the meaning of the sentence entirely.
 This is what happened when it came to the early story of Abraham.
 The name of Abraham's original home is "Ur of the Chaldeans."
 The city name "Ur," however, has the same consonantal structure as a Hebrew word for "light" that in Aramaic means "fire."
-Thus, when some Aramaic interpreters approached the text, instead of "Ur of the Chaldeans" they read "fire of the Chaldeans."
+Thus, when some Aramaic interpreters approached the text, instead of "Ur of the Chaldeans" they interpreted it as "fire of the Chaldeans."
 For example, the passage in Midrash Rabbah Genesis quoted above is an interpretation of Genesis 11:28.
 The actual verse reads:

 "Haran died in the presence of his father Terah in the land of his birth, in Ur of the Chaldeans."